-For falling jets, pressure coefficients can be estimated based on available laboratory experiments and corresponding theoretical developments ([9], [13]).
-Similarly, for hydraulic jumps, dynamic pressures can be assessed based on literature ([3], [12]).
 Moreover, for hydraulic jumps, the pressure field is generally considered homogeneous in the lateral direction.
-For jets, however, the pressure field is considered twodimensional.
-Figure 3 presents the theoretically defined RMS dynamic pressure field for 3,200 m/s jet impact flow conditions at a dam in the US (see case study).
+For jets, however, the pressure field is considered two-dimensional.
+Figure 4 presents the theoretically defined RMS dynamic pressure field for $3,200 \text{ m}^3$ /s jet impact flow conditions at a dam in the US.